eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Sharing of discovery information
 --------------------------------

-As Cyclone DDS handles any number of participants in an integrated manner, the discovery protocol as sketched earlier is rather wasteful: there is no need for each individual participant in a Cyclone DDS process to run the full discovery protocol for itself.
+As Eclipse Cyclone DDS handles any number of participants in an integrated manner, the discovery protocol as sketched earlier is rather wasteful: there is no need for each individual participant in a Eclipse Cyclone DDS process to run the full discovery protocol for itself.

-Instead of implementing the protocol as suggested by the standard, Cyclone DDS shares all discovery activities amongst the participants, allowing one to add participants on a process with only a minimal impact on the system.
+Instead of implementing the protocol as suggested by the standard, Eclipse Cyclone DDS shares all discovery activities amongst the participants, allowing one to add participants on a process with only a minimal impact on the system.
 It is even possible to have only a single DDSI participant in a process regardless of the number of DCPS participants